-Federal Student Loans
+Federal Student Loan Requirements

-• You’re a U.S. citizen or an eligible non-citizen
+• U.S. citizen or eligible non-citizen

-• You have a valid Social Security number
+• Social Security number

-• You’re attending or planning to attend school at least half-time
+• Attendance at least half-time

-• You maintain satisfactory academic progress
+• Maintenance of satisfactory academic progress

 • You’re not in default on a federal student loan and don’t owe money on a federal grant